Kamiikaze/Tampermonkey/src/scripts/Sto-Aniworld/advanced-streaming/readme.md

 * Filter Release Calendar by subscribed Series & Anime's
 * Use a scrollbar for the top episode list
 * Improved usability for search inputs
+* Added a link to search series/anime on release calendar